box-project/box/doc/configuration.md

 ### Git version placeholder (`git-version`)

-The git version (`string`) setting is the name of a placeholder value that will be replaced in all [non-binary files][including-files] by the one of the following (in order):
+The git version (`string`|`null` default none) setting is the name of a placeholder value that will be replaced in all [non-binary files][including-files] by the one of the following (in order):

 - The git repository's most recent tag.